Analysis: Taiwan's planned submarine fleet could forestall a potential Chinese invasion

 Chinese President Xi Jinping has vowed that Beijing will never allow the island to become independent and has refused to rule out the use of force if necessary.
 But Tsai has been defiant, saying Taiwan is at the forefront of "defending democracy from authoritarian aggression" in Asia.

-For the past several months, China's People's Liberation Army has been increasing military pressure on the island, sending warplanes into Taiwan's air defense identification zone and stepping up military exercises on nearby islands that had been widely interpreted as a threat to Taipei.
+For several months, China's People's Liberation Army has been increasing military pressure on the island, sending warplanes into Taiwan's air defense identification zone and stepping up military exercises on nearby islands, moves widely interpreted as a threat to Taipei.

 But any PLA invasion flotilla would have to cross the Taiwan Strait, the relatively narrow body of water separating Taiwan from the mainland.